Injury & Illness Prevention Program (IIPP)

 Creating a Safer, Healthier Campus for Everyone

-At Cabrillo College, we are committed to maintaining a safe and healthful environment for all employees.
+At Cabrillo College, we are committed to maintaining a safe and healthy environment for all employees.
 Our Injury & Illness Prevention Program (IIPP) outlines clear responsibilities, safety protocols, and prevention strategies designed to reduce workplace injuries and illnesses while promoting a culture of safety throughout the District.
+Our Injury & Illness Program Coordinator is Krista Kaschalk, and can be reached at krkascha@cabrillo.edu .

 Program Overview